meteor/meteor/content/ui-ux.md

 <h2 id="styleguides">Visually testing reusable components</h2>

-A useful property of reusable components is that you can render them anywhere because they don’t rely on complicated environments.
+A useful property of reusable components is that you can render them anywhere because they don't rely on complicated environments.
 This is very useful when paired with component explorers, debug-only apps that allow you to explore, visualize, and test your UI components.

 <img src="images/chromatic-how-it-works.png">